Sustainability in building is now widely recognised as a valuable asset, and for good reason. Here are some of the advantages:

 Using wood from managed forests (Forest Stewardship Certified) and specifying recycled products helps preserve ecosystems and minimize waste.
 Another example is the use of prefabricated panel system, in lieu of stick built construction.
 SIPs (structural insulated panels) is a system that manufactures wall panels in a factory to reduce waste, maximize energy efficiency, and reduce construction time.
 Therefore it is more economical, sustainable and much faster to construct.

 Promotes durability of materials and construction methods so that structures can endure for many years to come.
 This practice requires less maintenance for the house and property.
 For example, the use of drought-tolerant native plants in landscaping reduces or eliminates watering.

 Reducing the square footage of buildings, especially homes, are one of the most effective ways of reducing energy and cost.
-It’s a growing trend that is taking place, especially in the Tiny House movement.
-Check out the portfolio page and Vina’s Tiny House website.
+Construction waste is reduced and the use of natural resource is minimized.
+Best of all, you save money on heating and cooling your home with minimal square footage.
+Living smaller is a growing trend, especially in the tiny house movement.
+Check out the portfolio pages for tiny houses.

 When materials and labor are sourced locally, the carbon footprint is minimized by reducing transport and shipping.
 More importantly, jobs are kept in the community and the local economy is supported.

 The Company We Keep

 SOL HAUS Design

 Sol Haus Design is committed to beautiful, human-centered design where quality of living is accessible to all.